lemoncheesecake/lemoncheesecake/README.md

 # Metadata

-Various metadata can be associated to test and to testsuites:
+Various metadata can be associated to tests and testsuites:

 - tags: they are simple keywords used to tag tests or testsuites that have a particular characteristic:

 ```python
 @tags("important")
 @test("Test something")